STRESS MANAGEMENT TOOL: Legs Up the Wall

 It’s free, it doesn’t take much time, it’s seriously effective and almost anyone can do it.
 It is a very approachable pose as it doesn’t require much flexibility or strength.
 It’s perfect for people who think they ‘don’t have the time for mindfulness’!

 Also known as Viparita Karani in Sanskrit, Legs Up the Wall is a restorative yoga posture that gets both your mind and your body to relax, relieving stress and tension.
-It’s the best way I know to switch your paraysmpathetic nervous system on.
+It’s the best way I know to engage your parasympathetic nervous system on.
 FAST.

 How do you do it?